Original Air Date: October 9, 1959

 - Murray Hamilton…..Mr.
 Death

-- Murray Hamilton (1923-1986) appeared in a variety of television shows and films throughout his career such as an obnoxious draftee Irving Blanchard opposite Andy Griffith in No Time for Sergeants (1958), with Jimmy Stewart in Anatomy of a Murder (1959), a wealthy billiards player opposite Paul Newman in The Hustler, the cuckold husband of Mrs. Robinson, played by Anne Bancroft, in The Graduate (1967), and as Father Ryan in The Amityville Horror (1979) as well as appearances in popular television shows like Gunsmoke, The Real McCoys, Perry Mason, Alfred Hitchcock Presents, and others.
-His best-known performance was as Larry Vaughn, the stubborn mayor of Amity, in Steven Spielberg’s Jaws (1975) which he played again in Jaws 2 (1978).
-He later agreed to reprise the role in the fourth Jaws film Jaws: The Revenge (1987) but died of lung cancer in 1986 before production had begun.
+- Murray Hamilton (1923-1986) appeared in a variety of classic television shows and films throughout his career such as the obnoxious draftee Irving Blanchard opposite Andy Griffith in No Time for Sergeants (1958), with Jimmy Stewart in Anatomy of a Murder (1959), a wealthy billiards player opposite Paul Newman in The Hustler, the cuckold husband of Mrs. Robinson, played by Anne Bancroft, in The Graduate (1967), and as Father Ryan in The Amityville Horror (1979) as well as appearances in popular television shows like Gunsmoke, The Real McCoys, Perry Mason, Alfred Hitchcock Presents, and others.
+His best-known performance was as Larry Vaughn, the stubborn mayor of Amity in Steven Spielberg’s Jaws (1975) which he played again in Jaws 2 (1978).
+He later agreed to reprise the role in the fourth Jaws film Jaws: The Revenge (1987) but he died of lung cancer in 1986 before production began.
 Hamilton was 63 years old; he and his wife Terri DeMarco Hamilton (of the big band vocal harmony group “The DeMarco Sisters”) had one son named David.

 - Dana Dillaway…..Maggie Polanski

-- Jay Overholts (1922-1966) holds the record for the most number of credited appearances in The Twilight Zone (of course, this does not include Rod Serling’s role as narrator nor Bud McCord’s numerous uncredited background appearances).
-Overholts didn’t have much of an acting career beyond his eight episodes of The Twilight Zone.
-He was in two episodes of Playhouse 90 in 1959 and then in a single episode of Gunsmoke as an unnamed character.
+- Jay Overholts (1922-1966) holds the record for the most number of credited appearances in The Twilight Zone (of course, this does not include Rod Serling’s role as narrator nor Bud McCord’s numerous uncredited appearances).
+Reportedly, Overholts didn’t have much of an acting career beyond his eight episodes of The Twilight Zone.
+He was in two episodes of Playhouse 90 in 1959 and in a single episode of Gunsmoke as an unnamed character.
 He was previously a cast member for many of Rod Serling’s radio programs in Ohio.
-His final acting credit was an uncredited performance in the 1962 feature film Incident in an Alley.
+His final acting role was an uncredited performance in the 1962 feature film Incident in an Alley.
 In 1966, according to various fansites, Overholts was tragically killed in a head-on car crash.
 The driver was charged with vehicular homicide.

 - Merritt Bohn…..truck driver

-- Merritt Bohn (1905-1978) appeared in a variety of television shows, such as Batman, Sugarfoot, and others.
+- Merritt Bohn (1905-1978) appeared in a variety of television shows throughout the 1950s and 1960s, such as Batman, Sugarfoot, and others.

 - Mickey Maga…..little boy “Ricky” (uncredited)